Donate Today and Show Your Support

 Legislature passes 'Greyson's Law' to safeguard children at risk of parental harm.

 This bill is the unfortunate product of the tragic death of 4-year-old Greyson Kessler, who was the victim of a murder-suicide involving his father in May of 2021.
-Days prior to the murder, Greyson's mother, Ali Kessler, filed an emergency petition with Broward Family Court outlining her imminent fears for the safety of her child.
+Days before the murder, Greyson's mother, Ali Kessler, filed an emergency petition with Broward Family Court outlining her imminent fears for the safety of her child.
 In the days leading up to the shooting, Greyson's father sent multiple disturbing and threatening communications to Ms. Kessler, but Florida law has no formal mechanism that allows for threats directed at a parent to create a nexus with a child.
-Moreover, "coercive control" is currently not contemplated in Florida domestic violence law, the legislation would remedy its absence.
+Moreover, "coercive control" is currently not contemplated in Florida domestic violence law; the legislation would remedy its absence.

 Senator Berman stated, "Greyson's life was cut way too short for reasons that were preventable.
 Greyson and Ali were failed by so many layers that should have protected them.
 It is imperative that we safeguard all the other 'Greysons' in our state.
 I am proud that we worked closely with the Family Law Section of the Florida Bar to ensure a final product that we can come together on in order to shelter our children in dangerous situations.
 I look forward to this bill's passage in honor of Greyson."